olli991/mib-std2-pq-zr-toolbox/README.md

 3. Insert the USB flash drive with the Toolbox to any USB port of PC/laptop and allow to connect to VM
 4. Inside VM, open Utilities->Terminal and enter `mount` to see where USB drive with Toolbox is mounted.
 Normally it will be /fs/usb1.
 5. Enter `ksh /fs/usb1/install.sh`
-   - **If you encouter VM freezes or I/O errors while copying:** try to create a .iso (via `AnyToIso Lite` as example) from the contents of the toolbox and mount the iso via CD drive.
-You can then run `ksh /fs/cd0/install.sh`!
+   - **If you encounter VM freezes or I/O errors while copying:** try to create an .iso (via `AnyToIso Lite` as example) from the contents of the toolbox and mount the iso via CD drive.
+You can then run `ksh /fs/cd0/install.sh`! - OR - use the eMMC backup method.
 7. Turn off VM assemble back the unit, Open Green Engineering Menu and have fun 🙂
 NOTE: If you do not want to use USB drive but have sshd running inside of the VM and have WinSCP access, just copy `MIBSTD2-Toolbox-vX.X.X.zip` content to into `/tmp` folder inside VM.
 And run `ksh /tmp/install.sh`